zubair-ce07/testtt/README.md

 `cd boutique `

-`scrapy crawl products -o products.json`
+`scrapy crawl boutiqueItem -o products.json`

 This products will be stored in products.json file in boutique directory.